This page has been put together to provide a selection of quick facts and figures about Argyll and Bute

-- Argyll and Bute has the third sparsest population of the 32 Scottish local authorities, with an average population density of 12 persons per hectare.
-This compares to a Scottish average of 70 persons per hectare (National Records of Scotland's 2020 Mid-Year Population Estimates).
+- Argyll and Bute has the third sparsest population of the 32 Scottish local authorities, with an average population density of 12 persons per square kilometer.
+This compares to a Scottish average of 70 persons per hectare (National Records of Scotland's 2021 Mid-Year Population Estimates).

 - The largest settlement in Argyll and Bute is Helensburgh, with a population of 15,160 (Mid-2020 Population Estimates for Settlements and Localities in Scotland).